Prostatectomy (Prostate Surgery)

 During the procedure

-Prostatectomies, depending on the type itself, usually take about one or two, and, in rarer cases, for more complicated open radical prostatectomies, three hours for the urologist to perform, with the whole surgical procedure, including sedation and waking up, usually lasting two to four hours in total.
+Prostatectomies, depending on the type, usually take about one or two, and, in rarer cases, for more complicated open radical prostatectomies, three hours for the urologist to perform, with the whole surgical procedure, including sedation and waking up, usually lasting two to four hours in total.

 As soon as the operation is complete, and while the person undergoing the procedure is still in the operating room, a temporary suprapubic catheter will be inserted to assist them in urinating during the immediate recovery process.
 A suprapubic catheter is a hollow, flexible tube which is inserted into the bladder through an incision in the stomach above the navel (tummy button).
 The catheter is left in place for one or two weeks and helps drain the urine from the bladder whilst the area, which has undergone surgery, is healing.
 In some cases, instead of the suprapubic catheter, a transurethral catheter leading from the exit of the urethra at the tip of the penis to the bladder may be inserted.

-People who have undergone a prostatectomy should expect to see a small amount of postoperative bleeding from the tip of the penis after the catheter has been removed; this is during urination in the days after the surgery and lasts for up to a maximum of 6 weeks after surgery.
+People who have undergone a prostatectomy should expect to see a small amount of postoperative bleeding after the catheter has been removed; this is during urination in the days after the surgery and lasts for up to a maximum of six weeks after surgery.
 While the catheter is still in place, some blood and/or blood-like debris are likely to be visible in the urine collection system; this is normal, especially during the first few days after surgery.

 In addition to the catheter, a range of devices and techniques are recommended to promote healing during the immediate recovery period:

-Drinking plenty of water: This will help ensure that the urinary system functions as healthily as possible while it is recovering from surgery and will also keep the body hydrated.
-Staying hydrated is also necessary, because the affected person will be using stool softener in the postoperative period to avoid constipation.
+This will help ensure that the urinary system functions as healthily as possible while it is recovering from surgery and will also keep the body hydrated.
+Taking care to stay hydrated is also necessary, because the affected person will be using stool softener in the postoperative period to avoid constipation.

 For men who have had a non-nerve-sparing or unsuccessful nerve-sparing prostatectomy, the process of regaining erectile function can take longer.
 Medications and/or devices can be prescribed in these cases.
 In the rare event of a prostatectomy resulting in chronic impotence, surgical procedures such as the insertion of penile implants can help.

-Pain medication: Most people will experience some pain in and around the area which has undergone surgery, as well as some pain related to wearing the catheter.
-The doctor will prescribe suitable painkillers and give advice on how frequently to redose.
+Most people will experience some pain in and around the area which has undergone surgery, as well as some pain related to wearing the catheter.
+The doctor will prescribe suitable painkillers and give advice on how frequently to take them.

 Urination and incontinence in the postoperative period